iterative/mlem.ai/content/docs/user-guide/remote-objects.md

 ## Listing objects

 You can list MLEM objects inside a remote MLEM projects (Git repo) with `mlem list`.
-There's no need to clone it.
+There's no need to clone the repo.

 ```cli
 $ mlem list \